Cole-Godfrey/BOTTI/README.md

     ```bash
     pip install -r assets/requirements.txt
     ```
-    Please note that I have not updated dependencies for the CNN, so you may need to install additional libraries if the program does not run.
+    Please note that I am not sure if I included all libraries, so please submit an issue or pull request if the setup of BOTTI is not properly working.

 4. **Start VALORANT**
    Ensure VALORANT is running and that you're in a game or the firing range.
 BOTTI will begin controlling your mouse and keyboard after 10 seconds, so be ready!